 And that’s why order is so important to me.
 If I have a bad day and the chores don’t get done, it doesn’t matter – because the house isn’t so cluttered and jam packed with stuff that it takes literally minutes to get it back to a semi tidy state.

 My anxiety is heightened by mess.
 So the easier it is for me to keep an orderly, clean home – the less anxious I’m likely to be.
 Sure it’s not the epitomy of my anxiety, and if I did have that untouchable perfect home it would still be there lurking under the surface, waiting for something else to attach itself to.
 But it certainly helps.

 And likewise with productivity, when I can see how much I’ve achieved I feel so positive.
 Yet if I have a day where I don’t get much done, I can quickly go downhill dwelling on wasted time and opportunities.

-It might not work for everyone, but routine and structure, cleanliness and tidiness, order and productivity – they all help towards looking after my mental wellbeing.
+It might not work for everyone, but routine and structure, cleanliness and tidiness, order and productivity – they all help towards looking after my mental health.
 So whilst to some it may come across at times as obsessive or anal, and perhaps it is – to me it can be a lifeline.
 Something to keep me from sinking into the pits of despair I’ve known so well for over half my life.

 I started Katie Saves while on Maternity Leave to document our adjustment to living on less.
 Now back in work - I blog about all things money with a little life organisation thrown in for good measure.
 Join me!